Round table discussion: Translating Crisis into Art –African Perspectives

 This round table discussion will not be about presenting best practices, but about exposing the complexities and vulnerabilities of different artistic approaches.
 In this, Afrovibes hopes to facilitate a valuable dialogue.

 13.30 Doors open

-14.00 Opening: word of welcome by Jay Pather – artistic director of Afrovibes
+14.05 Word of welcome by Jay Pather – artistic director of Afrovibes, moderator of the afternoon

-14.10 Keynote speech by Mark Fleischman – head of Drama at the University of Cape Town, research associate at the University of Amsterdam
+14.10 Keynote speech by Mark Fleishman - Professor of Theatre at the University of Cape Town, research associate at the University of Amsterdam

 15.40 Plenary conversation